 Porter Law Group's published results include 53 cases at or above $1 million, anchored by a $17.8 million settlement and a $13.5 million jury verdict.

-Standard deadline: 3 years.
-Most tow truck accident claims must be filed within 3 years under CPLR §214.
-However, the tow truck's hook-up records, equipment inspection logs, dashcam footage, and the operator's training records must be preserved immediately.
-Towing companies may repair or replace failed equipment within days.
+Most tow truck accident claims in New York must be filed within three years of the accident date.
+However, the tow truck's hook-up records, equipment inspection logs, dashcam footage, and driver training records need to be requested and preserved as soon as possible.
+Towing companies may repair or replace failed equipment within days of an accident.

-Government entities: 90 days.
-If the crash involved a government-contracted tow truck (police rotation tow, highway authority tow), or if road design contributed to the crash, a Notice of Claim must be filed within 90 days under General Municipal Law §50-e.
+If the tow truck was contracted by the government, such as a police rotation tow or a highway authority tow, or if road conditions contributed to the crash, a formal notice must be filed within 90 days.

 ACT NOW BEFORE YOUR DEADLINE EXPIRES

-1. Call 911 and move to safety.
-If a towed vehicle detached and struck your car, stay in your vehicle with the seatbelt on until emergency responders arrive.
-The detached vehicle may still be rolling.
-If you are a stranded motorist struck by a passing vehicle, move away from the travel lanes if physically able.
+If a towed vehicle detached and struck your car, stay in your vehicle with your seatbelt on until emergency responders arrive.
+The loose vehicle may still be moving.
+If you are a stranded motorist who was struck by a passing driver, move away from traffic lanes if you are physically able.

-3. Note whether the tow truck had flashing lights activated.
-The presence or absence of flashing amber or red lights determines whether the Move Over Law applies to passing drivers.
-Also note whether the tow truck was fully on the shoulder or partially in a travel lane.
+Whether the tow truck's flashing amber or red lights were active matters greatly to the legal outcome.
+Also note whether the truck was fully on the shoulder or partially in a travel lane.

-Call (833) PORTER-9 to speak with an experienced truck accident attorney who handles tow truck collision cases in your area.
+Call (833) PORTER-9 to speak with a tow truck accident attorney who handles cases in your area.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
 Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
 Over 20 years of trial experience and $500 million in recoveries.